nextbreakpoint/nextfractal/README.md

 ## DESCRIPTION

-NextFractal is an application for creating Fractals and other algorithmically generated images.
-Images are generated processing a script and some user provided parameters depending on the selected grammar.
+NextFractal is an application for creating fractals and other algorithmically generated images.
+Images are generated from a script and some parameters.
+NextFractal provides tools for rendering fractals, creating time-based and event-based animations, organising images, and exporting images and animations.

-NextFractal is currently able to interpret M scripts and CFDG scripts.
-The M scripts are based on a domain specific language for creating Mandelbrot, Julia and Fatou Sets.
-The CFDG scripts are based on a context-free grammar for creating geometric shapes using an iterative process.
+NextFractal is currently able to interpret two scripting languages: Mandelbrot and CFDG.
+Mandelbrot is a domain specific language for creating images of the Mandelbrot’s set (and its variants, such as Julia and Fatou sets).
+CFDG is a context-free grammar for creating images by an iterative process.

-NextFractal provides also tools for exploring Mandelbrot, Julia and Fatou Sets, browsing images, creating time based and events based animations, and rendering image and video files.
-NextFractal exports image as PNG files, and videos as AVI or Quicktime files.

 ## SYSTEM REQUIREMENTS